adamiturabi/arabic-tutorial-book/docs/index.md

 It is called a connected noun because it must be directly followed by a qualifying sentence that connects to it.

 The qualifying sentence is called the connector and it contains the necessary information for the listener to correctly identify the individual intended by the speaker."
-The connector in the above example is the sentence [لَقِيتَهُ بِٱلْأَمْسِ]{.ar} "I met him yesterday."
+The connector in the above example is the sentence [لَقِيتُهُ بِٱلْأَمْسِ]{.ar} "I met him yesterday."

 Note by the way, that we did not translate the pronoun "him" in our original translation (above).
 This is because it would sound unnatural in English to say: "I saw the [specific] man (whom) I met _him_ yesterday."